129th Rescue Wing: Units

-Insignia

-The Air Force Shield is bordered by a white, a gold and blue background with two elongated stars in the blue field.
-A silver braid sword with red handle and hand protector divides the gold and blue fields.
-Superimposed over the sword and both fields is an olive wreath in green.
-The unit name is in blue on a white scroll.

-The emblem bears the colors of deep blue and gold for the Air Force and the colors red, white and blue for the United States of America.
-The sword symbolizes strength in war; the wreath symbolizes the peacetime mission.
-The deep blue field with the two stars and the gold field signify the nighttime and daytime environments in which the wing operates.

 History

 Formed on 3 April 1955 as the 129th Air Resupply Group by the California Air National Guard.
 The 129th was a new organization with no prior history or lineage.
 It was granted recognition by the National Guard Bureau and was stationed at Hayward Airport, California.

 Special operations

 The 129th ARG was initially assigned to the Military Air Transport Service.
 It was designated at the time as a "Psychological Warfare" unit which supported USAF unconventional warfare (guerrilla warfare), direct action (commando-type raids), strategic reconnaissance (intelligence gathering), and PSYWAR operations.
 Later in 1955, control was transferred to Fourth Air Force, Continental Air Command.
 The unit's mission was airlift of personnel and material using C-46 and SA-16 aircraft.
 In 1958, control was transferred to Eighteenth Air Force, Tactical Air Command with the mission remaining the same.

 In 1963 the first major mission change for the 129th occurred.
 Situations around the world produced a need for specialized units which could insert a small group of trained combat troops on land or sea anywhere at a moment's notice.
 The 129th was tasked as one of the representatives of the National Guard in the Air Force's Air Commando Group structure.
 The C-46 was replaced with Helio U-10A and U-10D Couriers.
 During a three-year period starting in 1965, the U-10s belonging to the 143d and other Air National Guard units were transferred back to the Air Force for use in South Vietnam, during which the "Helio" was replaced by DeHavilland U-6 "Beavers".
 The 129th later acquired C-119 Flying Boxcars and was renamed the Special Operations Group.